RusLan2186/nothing-landing/README.md

 ## Features

-- **Responsive Design:** Ensures the website looks great and functions well on various devices and screen sizes.
+- **Responsive Design:** Ensures the webpage looks great and functions well on various devices and screen sizes.
 - **Interactive UI:** Provides an engaging user experience with interactive elements and smooth transitions.

 ## Technologies used